pskelsey/4C-model/README.md

 ## Motivation
 I built this app so that absolutely anybody can perform a state-of-the-art climate change risk assessment.
-It uses real crop / land-use data from IACS, JACS, and CROME, and UKCP09 spatially coherent probabilistic climate change data.
+Maybe you are a scientist with absolutely no modelling experience, but you have some experimental data and want to realise the future implications of your results.
+Or maybe you have no scientific expertise whatsoever, but have questions regarding land use in GB under climate change.
+The app includes real crop / land-use data from IACS, JACS, and CROME, and UKCP09 spatially coherent probabilistic climate change data.
 Selecting what you want is just a matter of hitting a few switches and twiddling a few knobs.
-I have used this framework to produce several peer-reviewed journal articles, and you can too.
+I've used this framework to produce several peer-reviewed journal articles, and you can too.

 ### Installation